LivePersonInc/developer-center/pages/documents/consumer experience/messaging-window-api/tutorials/cobrowse.md

 This tutorial explains how to start a CoBrowse session on consumer side using the Messaging Window and CoBrowse APIs.

 ### Prerequisites
-* This guide is for web CoBrowsing only.
+* This guide is for Web-CoBrowsing only.
 The Messaging Window API must be used in a browser environment and the website must be tagged with lpTag.
 * LivePerson account must be enabled with CoBrowse feature: ``Cobrowse.Cobrowse_Integration`` (enabled by default) and Site-Setting ``coapp.enabled``.
 If you are not sure that your account is enabled with these two features, please contact LivePerson Support.

 ### Step 1 - Set CoBrowse Feature in Client Properties